 Use Case: Design-Build

-Design-build firms are our largest customer groups, and we’ve seen strong and consistent traction within this category.
-Read our case study on Lotus Construction Group to see how one design-build firm benefits from using Canvas.
-Or watch our recent webinar with The Build Show Network to learn more.
+Design-build firms are our largest customer group.
+Read our case study on Lotus Construction Group to see how one design-build firm benefits from using Canvas, or watch our recent webinar with The Build Show Network to learn more.

 Parallelizing A Complicated Project